etahae/ft_printf/README.md

 # printf
-recoding some basic use of the printf function
+recoding the printf function from the standard C library